-The Maritime Boundary Treaty also establishes a Special Regime Area (SRA) in the Greater Sunrise Fields which includes a Designated Authority and a Governance Board.
-The Designated Authority acts on behalf of Australia and Timor-Leste and reports to the Governance Board, consisting of members appointed by Australia and Timor-Leste .
-Within the SRA, Australia and Timor-Leste have agreed to permit the joint development, exploitation and management of petroleum for the benefit of both countries.
-Article 6(n) of Annex B to the Maritime Boundary Treaty specifically sets out the responsibilities of the Designated Authority within the SRA, giving it powers and functions to issue regulations to protect the marine environment, monitor compliance, ensure there is a contingency plan for combating pollution from Petroleum Activities, and investigate safety and environmental incidents.
+The Maritime Boundary Treaty also established a Special Regime Area (SRA) for the joint development, exploitation and management of the petroleum resources of the Greater Sunrise Fields for the benefit of both countries.
+The SRA includes a two-tier regulatory structure for the regulation and administration of the SRA consisting of a Designated Authority and a Governance Board.
+The Designated Authority acts on behalf of Australia and Timor-Leste and reports to the Governance Board, consisting of members appointed by Australia and Timor-Leste.
+Article 6(n) of Annex B to the Maritime Boundary Treaty specifically set out the responsibilities of the Designated Authority within the SRA, giving it powers and functions to issue regulations to protect the marine environment, monitor compliance, ensure there is a contingency plan for combating pollution from Petroleum Activities, and investigate safety and environmental incidents.
 The Designated Authority is also required to report to the Governance Board three times a year on safety, environment and well-integrity.
-It is expected that the contingency plan will resemble the arrangements currently in place for the JPDA.
+It is expected that the contingency plan will resemble the arrangements currently in place for the Joint Petroleum Development Area.